donghyunSon8190/5gc/src/lte/doc/source/lte-user.rst

 The approach described in this section can be used with any type of net device.
-For instance, [Baldo2014]_ describes how it was used to run an emulated LTE-EPC network over a real multi-layer packet-optical transport network.
+For instance, [Baldo2014]_ describes how it was used to run an emulated LTE-NGC network over a real multi-layer packet-optical transport network.